-8. Restricted Net Assets
+10. Restricted Net Position

-The accompanying entity-wide financial statements report restricted net assets when external constraints from grantors or contributors are placed on net assets.
+The accompanying entity-wide financial statements report restricted net position when external constraints from grantors or contributors are placed on net position.

-9. Commitments and Contingencies
+11. Commitments and Contingencies

 Outstanding Legal Issues - There are several pending legal issues in which the County is involved.
 The County's management is of the opinion that the potential future settlement of such claims would not materially affect its financial statements taken as a whole.